 Thoracotomy.
 This procedure is performed in an operating room, and the patient receives general anesthesia.
 A surgeon then makes an incision in the chest, examines the lung directly, and takes tissue samples for testing.
 A thoracotomy is the procedure surgeons most often use to completely remove a lung tumor.

 Thoracoscopy.
 Through a small cut in the skin of the chest wall, a surgeon can insert a special instrument and a small video camera to assist in the examination of the inside of the chest.
-Patients require general anesthesia, but recovery time may be shorter with a thoracoscopy given the smaller incisions.
-This procedure may be referred to as VATS (video-assisted thoracoscopic surgery).
+Patients need general anesthesia for this procedure, but recovery time may be shorter with a thoracoscopy because of the smaller incisions that are used.
+This procedure may be referred to as video-assisted thoracoscopic surgery or VATS.

-Bone marrow biopsy and aspiration.
+Bone marrow aspiration and biopsy.
 This is a test used occasionally for small cell lung cancer.
+These two procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
+A bone marrow aspiration removes a sample of fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
+A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia may be used.

 In addition to biopsies and surgical procedures, imaging scans are very important in the care of people with lung cancer.
 However, no test is perfect, and no scan can diagnose lung cancer.
 Only a biopsy can do that.
 Chest x-ray and scan results must be combined with a person’s medical history, a physical examination, blood tests, and information from the biopsy to form a complete story about where the cancer began and whether or where it has spread.

 CT scan.
 This test produces images that allow doctors to see the size and location of a lung tumor and/or lung cancer metastases.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.